gatsbyjs/gatsby/docs/blog/2018-12-15-develop-and-deploy-your-own-react-monorepo-app/index.md

 ### Introduction

 If you work alone or in a small team, you’re likely to have started working on small programs that slowly grow complex and convoluted.
-Shit happens and you’ll soon find that your perfectly balanced Lasagna evolves into a heaped bowlful of Spaghetti.
+Shit happens and you’ll soon find that your perfectly balanced lasagna evolves into a heaped bowlful of spaghetti.

 Note: I'm running a [Gatsby workshop](https://www.eventbrite.com/e/gatsbyjs-workshop-develop-and-deploy-your-own-blog-tickets-52432622385?aff=GatsbyBlog) in London, February 2019.